 How long can short-term plans last in Nebraska?

 Nebraska insurance statute (44-787) defines a short-term health insurance plan as a policy lasting less than 12 months.
 Federal regulations that took effect in 2017 limited short-term plans to no more than three months, and prohibited their renewal.
-But that changed under the Trump Administration’s new rules, which allow short-term plans to have initial terms up to 364 days (ie, the same as Nebraska’s existing law), and total duration, including renewals, of up to 36 months.
+But that changed under Trump administration’s rules that took effect in late 2018, allowing short-term plans to have initial terms up to 364 days (ie, the same as Nebraska’s existing law), and total duration, including renewals, of up to 36 months.

 Nebraska allows federal rules to take effect, but clarifies the state’s additional requirements for short-term plans